mplusmuseum/mplusmuseum-tms-extract/readme.md

 ### Running

-Once you have the config set up you convert the XML to JSON and upsert to ElasticCloud in the same step...
+Once you have the config set up you convert the XML to JSON and upsert to elasticsearch in the same step...

     $ node app/cli/tmsxml2json/index.js